 Policy acquisition costs and policy issuance costs that are incremental and directly related to the successful acquisition of new or renewal of existing insurance contracts related to universal life insurance and investment-type products, for example, variable, fixed and fixed index annuities, (collectively, investment-oriented products) are generally deferred and amortized, with interest, in relation to the incidence of estimated gross profits to be realized over the expected lives of the contracts, except in instances where significant negative gross profits are expected in one or more periods.
 Investment oriented products have a long duration and a disclosed crediting interest rate.
 Total gross profits include both actual gross profits and estimates of gross profits for future periods.
 Estimated gross profits include current and projected interest rates, net investment income and spreads, net realized gains and losses, fees, surrender rates, mortality experience and equity market returns and volatility.
 In estimating future gross profits, lapse assumptions require judgment and can have a material impact on DAC amortization.
-For fixed index annuity contracts, the future spread between investment income and interest credited to policyholders is a significant judgment, particularly in a low interest rate environment.
+For fixed index annuity contracts, the future spread between investment income and interest rate environment.
 We regularly evaluate our assumptions used for estimated gross profits.
 If the assumptions used for estimated gross profits change, DAC and related reserves, including VOBA, DSI, guaranteed benefit reserves and unearned revenue reserve (URR), are recalculated using the new assumptions, and any resulting adjustment is included in income.
-Updating such assumptions may result in acceleration of amortization in some products and deceleration of amortization in other products.
+Updating such assumptions may result in acceleration of amortization in other products.